 Web Development, Web Programming and Website Maintenance

-Freelance Web Programmer is not like a lot of web development providers out there that commits to a project, and then does not deliver.
 I want happy clients, I want them to come back to me for more work and I want them to refer my web development services to others.
 I have been providing freelance web services since the early 2000’s and have hundreds of happy customers that have helped me create a successful small business.

 I offer non-tangible irrevocable goods and services.
 Refunds are not issued once the contract is signed and the product is sent or service has been rendered.
+Once a payment is made, I do not provide refunds.
+If a project is canceled or postponed the terms of our contract are still in place and agreed upon funds are due.

 All website development projects I agree to work on require a signed contract to begin.
 The web development contact clearly defines what we have agreed upon to be built, when it will be completed and the terms of payment.
 Both you and I sign the contract that we BOTH agree to honor the terms.
 If you change the scope of the project, an addendum will be written up that we both sign and agree to the new terms.